 Any of these project classifications can offer you rewarding and engaging work.
 It is up to you as the individual to decide which one meets your own career needs.

-With increasing demand for lowering environmental impact and stricter compliance standards, the construction industry has seen a massive surge of “green” projects over the past several years.
-This involves not only the energy efficiency of a building, but the materials used and the general job site practices such as operations and waste disposal.
+With an increasing demand for lowering environmental impact and meeting stricter compliance standards, the construction industry has seen a massive surge of “green” projects over the past several years.
+This involves the energy efficiency of a building and the materials used, plus the general job site practices, such as operations and waste disposal.

+Green buildings great for the environment, and they have also opened up a whole new sector of construction technology.
 In fact, employees in the construction sector can obtain specific types of certification to become accredited in the field of green building.
-LEED (Leadership in Energy & Environmental Design) Certification is an additional training program that can be pursued for those seeking to specialize their careers in green construction technology.
+LEED Certification is an additional training program that can be pursued for those seeking to specialize their careers in green construction technology.
 This program focuses on the construction and design practices that will meet the high standards of the Green Building Council.

 Engineering vs. Business Management

-As those who look for career development in construction decide which path to choose, it is another possibility to look at construction in two capacities:
+As those who look for career development in construction decide which path to choose, another possibility is to look at construction in two capacities: